Diversify Your Portfolio Now: What Are Alternative Assets?

 Traditional investments

 Traditional investments are often traded on public markets; most are considered liquid assets.
-These are the most common ways for investing money or retirement savings.
-If you are responsible for managing your own investments, consulting with a financial advisor may help you choose the right financial asset for your portfolio.
+These are the most common ways to invest money or retirement savings.
+If you are responsible for managing your own investments, consulting with a financial advisor may help you choose the right financial asset for your investment portfolio.

 They are heavily controlled by financial regulators such as the Securities and Exchange Commission (SEC).
 Examples of traditional assets: